serverlessworkflow/specification/specification.md

 infrastructure to aid modeling and execution of workflows across different cloud/container platforms.
 Portability as well as productivity that can be achieved from workflow orchestration is hindered overall.

-Serverless Workflow specification focuses on defining `vendor-neutral`, `platform-independent`, and `declarative` workflow model which can be used across multiple cloud/container platforms.
+Serverless Workflow specification focuses on defining a `vendor-neutral`, `platform-independent`, and `declarative` workflow model which can be used across multiple cloud/container platforms.
+This allows users to move their workflow definitions from one cloud/container platform to another and expect the exact same, defined, execution steps to be performed on each.

 For more information on the history, development and design rationale behind the specification, see the [Serverless Workflow Wiki](https://github.com/serverlessworkflow/specification/wiki).